microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 - Optimized network usage and storage space
 - Complete clean uninstall, thanks to a lightweight container where the app is executed.
 No registry keys and temporary files are left on the system.
-- It empowers a modern IT environment, by decoupling OS updates, application updates and customization
+- It empowers a modern IT environment, by decoupling OS updates, application updates and customizations.
 - Simplifies the install, update and uninstall process.
 All these tasks are performed by Windows, so as a developer you can focus on building your application rather than maintaining the installer technology.

-Additionally, thanks to a feature called AppInstaller it's easy to deploy applications on a website or a file share and offer automatic updates.

 In this exercise we're going to learn how to package our WPF application as MSIX and how we can improve the deployment story thanks to Azure DevOps.